msackey-IW/event-driven-mongodb/README.md

 - The above command creates 2 event driven microservices(publisher and subscriber), solace, a postgeSQL database and pgAdmin to access the postgres db.
 - The publisher fires a list of user details to the topic `Topic/People/Add` to which the consumer subscribes.
 - The subscriber then takes all the data and persists it in the posgresSQL database.
+- Due to the size fo the images, the application may take some time to get up and running.
+Allow for up to 10 minutes.

 ## TESTING THE APPLICATION